Meet The Staff

 For her work with children, Kathy has received the Brazilian Gold Medal and the Statuette with Pedestal.
 In 1998, the entire Myers family was awarded the Leonardo da Vinci Medal.

-Yoshiko Kumagai, Senior Staff, The Institute for the Achievement of Intellectual Excellence
+Yoshiko Kumagai, Senior Staff, The Institute for Intellectual Excellence

 Yoshiko was born in Fukushima Prefecture, Japan.
 She attended Shukutoku University, where she studied psychology, social welfare and special education.
 As a college student she gained experience in a developmental research laboratory, where she learned how to teach brain-injured children and their parents.